 City's vegetable garden

-City has its own vegetable garden which is tended by student and staff volunteers.
-If interested in getting involved, please contact the Sustainability Team.
+City's vegetable garden is currenlty being re-located in summer 2017 as part of the Sebastian Street and Drysdale Ground projects.
+It will continue to be tended by student and staff volunteers.
+If you are interested in getting involved in the planning adn/or gardening, please contact the Sustainability Team.

 City has won several awards for its achievements in progressing the sustainable food agenda.
 These include: